Pantyhose-X/awesome/README.md

 *   [solkin/appteka-android](https://github.com/solkin/appteka-android) - 💊 Appteka is an alternative store for Android

-*   [woheller69/whoBIRD](https://github.com/woheller69/whoBIRD) - Android version of BirdNET-lite.
+*   [woheller69/whoBIRD](https://github.com/woheller69/whoBIRD) - Identify bird sounds in real time with this Android version of BirdNET.
 Bird sound recognition for more than 6,000 species worldwide.

 *   [SaeedDev94/Xray](https://github.com/SaeedDev94/Xray) - Xray GUI Client For Android